-David Suzukt is a scientist, broadcaster author and co-founder of the David Suruki Foundation, He Is Companion to the Order of Canada and a recipier of UNESCO's Kalinga Prize both his family and cultural traditions.
-Just before his twelfth birthday he was initiated. into the Tlu-Kwalla along side his siblings.
-This ancient custom con nected Art to his cultural heritage, which influenced his decision to become an artist.
-In 1967, Art enrolled in the Commercial Art Program at Camosun College in Victoria.
-During this time he began to explore Nuu-Chah-Nulth style design.
-He is considered to be one of the anastest Nuu-Chah-Nulth artists of the 20th century.
+Art spent most of his childhood in a residential school, away from both his family and cultural traditions.
+Just before his swelfth birthday he was initiated into the Tiu-Kwalla along side his siblings.
+This ancient custom connected Art to his cultural heritage, which influenced his decision to become an artist.
+In 1967, Art antolled in the Commercial Art Program at Camosun College in Victoria.
+During this time he began to explore Nuu-Chah-Nutth style design.
+He is considered to be one of the greatest Nuu-Chah-Nutth artists of the 20th century.

-Tsaqwasupp Art Thompson's (1948-2003) ancestral roots are in both and Nus-Chah-Nulth (Dittidaht) Nations.
-Art spent most of his ood in a residential school, away from as blue, fm. humpback grey, minke and sperm whales.
-Jared directs various cotacoan research and incident response initiatives for several government and non-governmental organizations in Canada and abroad.
-Jared is from Vancouver Island and Iwes in Alert Bay.
-"Home of the Killer Whale," on the territory of the 'Namgis people.
+Jared Towers's research mainly focuses on the conservation and ecology of killer whate oppulations in both hemispheres, but also includes various studies on the abundance, movements and behaviours of other large cetacean species such as blue.
+Im, humpback, grey, minke and sperm whales.
+Jared directs various cetacean research and modern response initiatives for several government and non-governmental organizations in Canada and abroad.
+Jared is from Vancouver Island and lives in Alert Bay, "Home of the Kifler Whale," on the territory of the "Namgis people.

-Jared Towers's research mainly focuses on the conservation and ecology of killer whale populations in both hemispheres, but also includes various studies on the abundance, movements and behaviours of other large is offbeat images on the latest scientific discoveries.
-Ray brings a street-smart sensibility to the worlds of palaeontology and ichthyology.
-Ray earned a bachelor's degree from Bethany College In Lindsborg, Kensas. and an MFA in studio arts from Washington State University in 1981, in 2008 he was awarded an honorary doctorate in fine arts from the University of Alaska Southeast.
+Ray Troll draws and paints images that migrate from his studio in Ketchikan, Alaska, into museums, books and magazines and onto T-shirts solid around the globe.
+Basing his offbeat images on the latest scientific discoveries.
+Ray brings a street-smart sensibility to the worlds of palaeontology and strictly logy.
+Ray earned a bachelor's degree from Bethary College in Lindsborg, Kerisas, and an MFA in studio arts from Washington State University in 1981.
+In 2008 he was awarded an honorary doctorate in fine arts from the University of Alaska Southeast.

-Ray Troll draws and paints images that migrate from his studio in Ketchikan, Alaska, into museums books and magazines and onto T-shirts sold around the globe.
-Basing across the world.
+Chris von Szembathy is a visual artist, designer, and musician of Japanesa-European heritage who lives and works in Vancouver, Canada.
+His work has been shown and published across the world.
 He works in a diverse range of analogue and digital media, and his bright, graphic style explores our personal economies of emotional excess and loss.
-He also runs RXVP, a creative and graphic design studio, and produc music as AAA/Yupzone.
+He also runs RXVP, a creative and graphic design studio, and produces music as ARAY viscores.